 Orlando has ten main street districts and each one has a distinct vibe which helps define Orlando.
 Over the course of the next few weeks, we’re going to feature each neighborhood and the Top Five things to check out in each one.
 If you haven’t explored one of these main street districts, you should most definitely take some time to check out each one.
 First up: Thornton Park!

 The Thornton Park Main Street District lives in the heart of Orlando and includes some of the most iconic local Orlando spots.
-It’s home to both luxury apartments and bungalow style homes giving the feel of both a hip modern metropolitan city and turn of the century Florida.
+It’s home to both luxury apartments and bungalow style homes giving the feel of both a hip modern metropolitan city and turn of the century Florida, you will find the wonderful holiday apartments from Interhome and enjoy your stay.
 For family and friends that wants fun activities to do for your bonding, checkout NYC escape games.
+There are a lot of companies who buy homes quickly in Riverside, so why should you consider working with 2nd Chance Investment Group LLC?

-The Thornton Park District website calls it “Downtown for Grownups” and that is definitely the feel of this district.
+The Thornton Park District website calls it “Downtown for Grownups” and that is definitely the feel of this district, visit us online to hire a lime and take this pleasant trip as soon as you are ready.
 As one of the most walkable districts in Orlando, Thornton Park’s luxury shops, resturants, and events attracts a crowd looking for a good time but with a bit of style and class.

 1. Lake Eola